 Maths

-Our vision and curriculum intent at Lickey Hills Primary School and Nursery is for all children to become fluent mathematicians, with the self-belief they can achieve this goal, having a deep and secure understanding of concepts to enable reasoning and problem solving in a range of contexts.
 We believe that all children can succeed in mathematics and our growth mindset approach is embodied in our Can-Do Kangaroo Maths Mascot.
 This character helps children to remember the positive messages we embody in our vision for mathematics.
 We intend that all children believe they can achieve excellence; that they can learn from both mistakes and challenge; and that they can experience a sense of awe and wonder as they investigate number, structure, space and change.
 With this approach mirroring LHPSN’s motto, ‘Dream, Believe, Achieve’, we wish all pupils to leave our school with an enjoyment, confidence and love for the subject.

 Our Curriculum Implementation

 To achieve our vision, we have adopted a Teaching for Mastery approach to our mathematics curriculum.
 Children are guided along a coherent, small step journey together, using concrete, pictorial and abstract representations to explore concepts and build connections, with opportunities to both support and challenge thinking and reasoning.
-This approach ensures a deep, secure understanding for all and is characterised by the following principles and features:
+This approach ensures a deep, secure understanding for all and provides all children with full access to the curriculum, enabling them to achieve confidence and competence – ‘mastery’ – in mathematics.

 What does Maths look like at LHPSN?